aledelpho/Arthemy_Live-Tuner-ZIT-ComfyUI/README.md

 ![Arthemy Tuner ZIT Interface](assets/Block_6_end.jpg)

 **B. Global Components**
-Instead of affecting layers blindly, you can scale specific internal mechanisms across the entire model:
+Instead of affecting layers, you can scale specific internal mechanisms across the entire model:

 * **Global Attention:** Scales the Attention mechanisms.
 This impacts how the model relates different parts of the image to each other.
 * ![Arthemy Tuner ZIT Interface](assets/Global_attention.jpg)